Random Access to Grammar Compressed Strings: Closing the Time-Space Tradeoffs for Random Access

 In order to navigate from $u$ up to $w$ we introduce the \emph{light representation} $L$ of $H$.
 Intuitively, $L$ is a (non-binary) tree that captures the light edges in the heavy-path decomposition of $H$.
 Every path $P$ in the decomposition of $H$ corresponds to a single vertex $P$ in $L$, and every light edge in the decomposition of $H$ corresponds to an edge in $L$.
 If a light edge $e$ in $H$ connects a vertex $w$ with its child then the weight of the corresponding edge in $L$ is the original weight of $e$ plus $t(w)$.
 (See the edge of weight $w(v_4,v_3)+w(v_5,v_4)$ in Fig.~\ref{THL}).

 The problem of locating $w$ in $H$ now translates to a weighted ancestor query on $L$.
 Indeed, if $u$ belongs to a heavy-path $P'$ then $P'$ is also a vertex in $L$ and locating $w$ translates to finding the lowest ancestor of $P'$ in $L$ whose weighted distance from $P'$ is at least $p-t(u)$.
-However, a weighted ancestor data structure on $L$ would be too costly.
-Instead, we utilize the important fact that the height of $L$ is only $O(\log n)$.
-This follows from the edges of $L$ corresponding to only light edges of $H$.
+As a weighted ancestor data structure on $L$ would be too costly, we utilize the important fact that the height of $L$ is only $O(\log n)$ -- the edges of $L$ correspond to light edges of $H$ -- and construct, for every root-to-leaf path in $L$, an interval-biased search tree as its predecessor data structure.
+The total time and space for constructing these data structures is $O(n\log n)$.
+A query for finding the ancestor of $P'$ in $L$ whose weighted distance from $P'$ is at least $p-t(u)$ can then be done in $O(\log \frac {|S(u)|}{t(w)})$ time.
+This is $O\big(\log \frac {|S(u)|}{w(v,v')}\big)$ as $w(v,v') \le t(w)$.
+We summarize this with the following lemma.